montefiore-institute/alan-cluster/README.md

 The CECI cluster documentation features a [thorough Slurm guide](https://support.ceci-hpc.be/doc/_contents/QuickStart/SubmittingJobs/SlurmTutorial.html).
 Read it carefully before using Alan.

 Elementary tutorials can also be found in [`/tutorials/`](https://github.com/montefiore-ai/alan-cluster/tree/master/tutorials).
-Read them to get quickly started.
+Read them to get started quickly.

 ### Slurm commands